9 Steps To Becoming a Great QA Lead

 The QA Lead can help product owners achieve better workflow designs by gathering testers’ questions during testing.
 They can equally use those tester questions to assist developers with creating better scenario implementations.
 QA Leads should also focus on adaptability regarding tools, standards, and processes to maximize the benefits to the project and client.

 6. Learn to identify items that slow down testing

-7. Recognize the extent that automation offers to your project, and also identify its limits
+7. Recognize the extent that automation offers a project – and identify its limits

-Understanding scope of automation framework will enable you to establish a balanced test approach, allowing you to leverage the benefits of automation testing, while allowing you to balance the creation, execution, and maintenance effort associated with automation for delivering the maximum ROI from testing.
+Understanding the scope of the automation framework allows a QA Lead to establish a balanced testing approach.
+This approach helps leverage the benefits of automation testing while balancing the creation, execution, and maintenance effort associated with automation for maximum ROI from testing.

-9. Share your experiences – successes and failures
+9. Share experiences – the successes and failures

-Remember, even if your goal is not to be the QA Lead, mastering these mindsets is critical to becoming the best possible team player and ultimately, a better tester.
+Even if a QA Lead position isn’t one’s ultimate career goal, mastering these mindsets is essential to becoming the best possible team player and, ultimately, a better tester.